 A tendon that runs over the side of the knee (popliteus tendon): Pain occurs on the outer part of the knee.

 Tendons near the hip bone (trochanter): Because bursae may also be affected, the term trochanteric bursitis is often used to include inflammation of these tendons.

-Certain joint diseases, such as rheumatoid arthritis, systemic sclerosis, gout, diabetes, and reactive arthritis (previously called Reiter syndrome), can cause tenosynovitis.
+Certain joint diseases, such as rheumatoid arthritis, systemic sclerosis, gout, diabetes, and reactive arthritis (previously called Reiter syndrome), can increase the risk of tenosynovitis.
 In people with gonorrhea, especially women, gonococcal bacteria can cause tenosynovitis, usually affecting the tissues of the shoulders, wrists, fingers, hips, ankles, or feet.

 The inflamed tendons are usually painful when moved or when pressed.
 Moving the joints near the tendon, even a little, may cause pain, depending on how severe the tendinitis is.
 Occasionally, the tendons or their sheaths swell and feel warm.

 If tendinitis lasts a long time, calcium may become deposited.
 The area around the shoulder joint is often affected.
 In addition to being painful, the shoulder may feel stiff and weak.
 It may snap or catch when moved.